You’ve done the hard part. You organized your event and people have registered to attend. Well done!

 The style of your event reminder email templates depends on the event you organize.
-When it's a serious business event you want to use a very polite language and simple design whereas you can shine when designing a party reminder and show off how creative you are. ;)
+When it's a serious business event you want to use very polite language and simple design, whereas you can shine when designing a party reminder and show off how creative you are. ;)

-In this friendly reminder email template, the sender asked the guest to complete the reservation and also state that the email was a friendly reminder.
+In this friendly reminder email template, the sender asked the guest to complete the reservation and also states that the email was a friendly reminder.

-Using friendly tone when writing your reminder email can be challenging because people are required to use formal communication is expected in business life.
+Using a friendly tone when writing your reminder email can be challenging because using formal communication is expected in business life.

 The purpose of a friendly reminder is to get your audience to finish their confirmation or something else.

-Having manners is in fashion but you don't need to apologize for sending a reminder and soften your words to make your request extremely polite.
+Having manners is in fashion, but you don't need to apologize for sending a reminder or soften your words to make your request extremely polite.
 You can be direct and give clear instruction to take certain actions.

 Use informal greeting